igvteam/igv-webapp/README.md

 # IGV Web App

-This is the source code for the IGV web application.
-It is based on the igv.js embeddable interactive genome visualization component developed by the [Integrative Genomics Viewer (IGV)](https://igv.org) team.
+igv-webapp is a pure-client "genome browser" application based [igv.js](https://github.com/igvteam/igv.js).
+It is developed by the [Integrative Genomics Viewer (IGV)](https://igv.org) team.

 ## Requirements
 - Node >= v8.11.4
 - NPM >= v5.6.0

+## Supported Browsers

+igv-webapp and igv.js require a modern web browser with support for Javascript ECMAScript 2015.
+We test on the latest versions of Chrome, Safari, Firefox, and Edge.
+Internet Explorer (IE) is not supported.

 ## Installation
 * Clone this repository